 Thinning out an overgrown bamboo plant

-Bamboo tends be a relatively low maintenance plant that remains pretty attractive in most conditions.
+Bamboo tends to be a relatively low-maintenance plant that remains pretty attractive in most conditions.
 But years of neglect can lead to an overgrown specimen, filled with rotting and unseemly bamboo stalks.
-Restoring the unkempt bamboo to its natural beauty is a fairly straightforward task.
+Restoring the unkempt bamboo to its natural beauty is a fairly straightforward and rewarding task.

 You’ll want to start by manually removing any dead, dried out or cracked poles.
 Usually, the oldest poles will also be the thinnest, so you should look for those as well.
-Simply use the small handsaw or branch cutters, depending how crowded they are, and cut the unwanted poles as close to the ground as possible.
+Simply use the small handsaw or branch cutters — depending on how crowded they are — and then cut the unwanted poles as low and close to the ground as possible.

 Once the old and less attractive culms are removed, the plant should already look a whole lot better.
 It should also feel much better.
 The weak and decrepit growth just drains energy from the plant.
 So with them out of the way, the bamboo will have that much more energy to put into fresh, healthy shoots in the upcoming growing season.